dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 The clarification that it inhibits dismissal due to mouse-away comes from [ET];  this is clearly motivated by the "hoverable" requirement of [WCAG] and [MAS].

 [FD] does not specify the size and position of the buffer zone, beyond describing its width in a particular case.
-[ET] has several suggestions, including "the union of P and T" (meaning the minimum rectangle bounding both P and T), which was deemed too large.
+[ET] has several suggestions, including "the union of P and T" (meaning the minimum rectangle bounding both P and T), and an elaborate scheme for finding a rectangle that contains the *shortest* straight line connecting P to T.
+The former was deemed too large, and the latter failed a simple usability study where people naturally tried to move from P to T along any convenient straight line, not necessarily the shortest.
+The picture in [FD] fails the same study.

-The definition used here, and the suggested implementation, are original in this spec.
+The definition used here, and the suggested implementation, came about by abandoning the implication in [FD] that there was a *rectangular* "buffer zone" separate from P and T.
+Instead, the "any straight line" usability requirement leads naturally to the convex hull (it's equivalent to the definition), which is a non-rectangular area that includes P and T.
+The spec doesn't use [FD]'s term "mouse buffer zone" but instead uses "safe area", to emphasize this difference.

+[ET] raised the question of "drift", the deviation from a true straight line due to pixellation or to a human user's natural limits to aim the mouse precisely.
+This mattered for some of the proposals, but not for the convex hull proposal.
+The only time the convex hull will be too narrow to accomodate drift is when P and T are both too narrow themselves, and line up along the narrow direction.
+In other words, if you have trouble moving the mouse through the safe area, it's because you had the same trouble hitting P in the first place.

 [FD] does not specify the disposition of mouse events while moving through the buffer zone.
 [ET] discussed whether to deliver them to underlying elements or swallow them.